forthtemple/openworldthreejs/README.md

 **Intro**

 The framework revolves around a main world model that contains surfaces and walls that the framework detects to allow a user to walk around a model.
 The demo include a blender model for the second temple.
 It contains meshes with the word wall and surface in them to specify that a mesh is a surface or wall.
-The minimalistic framework is in the javascript file /web/secondtemple/openworldjs/openworld.js has function to detect collisions, giving world coords eg 5,4,0 means 5,4 in the xy plane and height zero off the surface
+In general a blender model unit of distance should be about a meter with up being the Z axis.
+The minimalistic framework is in the javascript file /web/secondtemple/openworldjs/openworld.js and has functions that make it possible to work with world coordinates and directions instead of local coordinates and rotations.
+For example the coordinates 5,4,0 means 5,4 in the xy plane and height zero off the surface of the model.
+Also direction can be specified with 90 degrees being east, 180 being south.

-also turning 90 degrees simple

-also has an all purpse controller with virtual joystick that works on a smartphone, also keyboard and mouse movement
+The openworld framework also includes an purpose controller with virtual joystick that works on a smartphone, also keyboard and mouse movement.

-everything else use threejs as standard
+Outside world coordinates and the controller, everything else such as loading models, sound, sky etc uses the standard threejs libraries.

 **Using blender models**